apizz/Mac_Scripts/HighSierraOSRestore/README.md

 - Use `--no-imagescan` with `--dry-run` to skip the asr imagescan process
 	- Unless you use [AutoDMG](https://github.com/MagerValp/AutoDMG) to build images from the command-line and use [`--skip-asr-imagescan`](https://github.com/MagerValp/AutoDMG/issues/144), you can safely always use `--no-imagescan` with all your dry runs.

-- Use `--keepjamflog` to copy the jamf.log off a JAMF-managed machine prior to OS restore and copy it back afterward.
+- Use `--keep-jamflog` to copy the jamf.log off a JAMF-managed machine prior to OS restore and copy it back afterward.
 Similar to what you may have been used to with Jamf Imaging.

 - Use `--compname` to write a file with the desired computer hostname for collection & use later in your macOS deployment workflow.